hsinyenwu/ggRibo/README_a3_nonAUG_start_or_stop_codon_readthrough.md

-## Advanced ggRibo part 3: visualizing dORFs and translation readthrough
+## Advanced ggRibo part 3: visualizing dORF translation
 Some ORFs are identified downstream of the main ORF.
 Here we visualize a case of dORF in Arabidopsis.

 **gtf for dORF identified from PMID: 38000896**